Oh Chile, a long petal

 And it was just like that, between the Andes mountain range and the infinite expanse of the Pacific Ocean, that a narrow strip of land arose and it contained all the elements that had been used to create the rest of the world.

-The Nature Conservancy (TNC) was founded in 1951 and, at present, it works in more than 35 countries, with one mission to achieve: preserving the land and waters from which all life depends.
+The Nature Conservancy (TNC) was founded in 1951 and, at present, is impacting conservation in 69 countries, with one mission to achieve: preserving the land and waters from which all life depends.

 Chile is a narrow strip of land located between two monumental limits of the Andes and the Pacific Ocean.
 As seen by the eyes of Tibor Mende, a Hungarian thinker and essay writer, our country has been linked with a group of divergent sceneries, from the desert in the north, passing through the Mediterranean landscape in the center and the luxuriant greenery of the forests in the south, finishing with the eternal ice in the extreme south of the country.
 In each one, nature exuberantly explodes in every corner of our country.
 No wonder we got to be the land of poets, with two Nobel Prize winners to our credit.

 For a long time our natural limits, the desert, the mountains, the sea and the ice, have been an important contribution to the conservation of Chile.
 The isle-like character of Chile means that almost 25 % of the species existing here are endemic, putting us in an important place for the conservation of biodiversity on a global scale.
 It is no wonder then that 40 % of our territory is considered by the environmental world to be a hotspot.